 It is your responsibility to inform your host company of the taxes you do not have to pay.
 When you receive your first paycheck, review it and discuss anything you do not understand with your supervisor or human resources representative.

 You are responsible for finding your own housing in the United States.
 Asking your host company for suggestions is a good way to begin your search.
-We also encourage you to reach out to other Cultural Vistas participants.

 You may choose to find housing before or after your arrival in the United States.
 If you secure accommodations before you arrive, be sure not to make any payments until you have visited the space and signed the necessary documents.
 If you plan on finding housing after you have arrived, you should coordinate short-term housing before leaving your home country.
 If your host company is unable to assist you, the search for long-term housing may take up to a month, so it is essential that you arrange a temporary place to live during your search.